arcandjl/website/content/courses/impactevaluation/impactevaluation.md

 tags: ["IHEID Economics"]
 ---

 An impact evaluation course designed for Economics master's and PhD students.
-A lot of programming in R with an emphasis building intuition using Montecarlo simulation.
+A lot of programming in {{< icon name="r-project" pack="fab" >}} with an emphasis on building intuition using Montecarlo simulation.

 <!--more-->